graphlab-fr/cosma-docs/src/en/user-manual-cli.md

 ### Filtering by keywords

-The list of keywords in Menu allows you to highlight records that use the selected keywords.
-Selecting a keyword highlights the label of the corresponding nodes in the graph and restricts the index to the corresponding records.
+The list of keywords located in the left side panel allows you to filter the graph.
+Selecting a keyword filters the graph and the index to display only the records that contain this keyword.
 You can activate several keywords simultaneously.
-To deactivate a keyword, click the corresponding button again.
+To deactivate a keyword, click again on the corresponding button.

-For a keyword to appear, it must have been declared in the `tags` field of the YAML header of at least one record.
+For a keyword to appear, it must have been declared in the `tags` (or `keywords`) field of the YAML header of at least one record.

 ### Index